mateusza-szkolenia/mateusza-szkolenia.github.io/Slajdy/Git/slides/LikeAPro.md

 - brak śledzenia katalogów i zmian nazw
 - tylko praca online
 - blokady
-- fatalna obsługa branchy i tagów
+- fatalna obsługa gałęzi i tagów

 ---
 > If you like using CVS, you should be in some kind of mental institution or somewhere else.